vaishnavi09a/Devops/CI-CD/Process to Explain.md

-# HOW TO ANSWER CICD PROCESS IN AN INTERVIEW| DEVOPS INTERVIEW QUESTIONS
+# HOW TO ANSWER CICD PROCESS IN AN INTERVIEW| DEVOPS INTERVIEW QUESTIONS PART 1

 We use GitHub as Version Control System and out target platform is Openshift